My sweetie makes drop dead good chile powder.

 Oh I love a man in an apron!
 Um-mm-mm!

-I’m not really giving you a recipe here but this is easy to make on your own and so much more flavourful than most chile powders- you can make your own custom blend.
+I’m not really giving you a recipe here but this is easy to make on your own and so much more flavorful than most chile powders- you can make your own custom blend.
 It has scads of uses.
 We use it in eggs, quesadillas, Chili and Carnitas to name a few.
 Sometimes we share it with friends and family and they always come back for more.
 Have some fun, experiment and make your own!

 Rick suggested that I add a tip we learned from a Vietnamese friend: If you forget and rub your eyes with a hot pepper hand- have someone with long hair (hopefully someone you know well and love 😉 ) let you rub their hair in your eyes- I swear it works!
-The capsasin in the peppers that is causing the burn must bind to the protein in the hair I guess!
+The capsaicin in the peppers that is causing the burn must bind to the protein in the hair I guess!
 All I know is you’re burning to death one minute and the next there is relief.
 Luckily I can use my own hair and don’t have to ask someone else.

 xoxo